 Approx 180-200ml Cold Tap Water

-- Into a large bowl add the flour, salt and cubed butter.
+- First of all, into a large bowl add the flour, salt and cold cubed butter.

 - Using the pastry cutter, push and twist it into the flour, rotating the bowl occasionally.
 Scrape any butter that has become stuck on the pastry cutter off using a regular dinner knife.